-The Arab Spring, as well as other social movements in both the developed and developing countries, brought back to the forefront not just the catalytic importance of new ICTs but also, and perhaps more importantly, the centrality of democratic governance in fostering sustainable human development.
-Now more than ever before, we need to strengthen (and in some case build) the bridges between public institutions and the people, the latter having a voice that influences the former.
+The Arab Spring and other social movements in both the developed and developing countries brought back to the forefront not just the catalytic importance of new ICTs but, perhaps more importantly, the centrality of democratic governance in fostering sustainable human development.
+Now more than ever, we need to strengthen (and in some cases build) the bridges between public institutions and the people, the latter having a voice that influences the former.
 Public institutions, in turn, must be capable of responding effectively and in a transparent fashion.

-Nowadays, what is perhaps new is the stronger link between innovation and democratic governance.
+Nowadays, what is perhaps new is the more vital link between innovation and democratic governance.

 Today we also hear quite a bit about social innovation, an idea that has been around in different incarnations since the 1860s or thereabouts.

 While innovation was usually associated with “stuff” happening in industrialized countries in the recent past, today we see a shift towards developing countries.
 In other words, innovation is now taking place on a larger scale in countries that traditionally were not known for being members of the innovation “club.”
 India and China are good examples, as is Kenya.
 And there are many others.

 A vital aspect of the new innovation wave in the South is the fact that it is linked to development gaps, perhaps unintendedly.
 There are now concerted efforts to address critical socio-economic and governance gaps with new solutions created internally.
 And here, local social innovators are playing an essential role.